Mandaline/music-in-translation/_data/blog/2020-02-20-fillerama.md

     y serán otras mis señales.

-    And there will be other of my signs
+    and there will be more of my signs
 22. 22.

     Cuando yo me vaya de aquí